| |

 3. Oregano

-Easy to plant and quick to grow, Oregano is another wonderful addition to any backyard herb garden or container garden.
+Oregano is an excellent addition to any backyard herb garden or container garden, easy to plant and quick to grow.
 Oregano is hardy and handles less water well.
-In fact, in some cases, it prefers less water, as it can be susceptible to root rot when left in containers that do not drain well.
-Ideal for beginner gardeners as this plant provides quick success and can be used easily in everyday cooking.
+In fact, it prefers less water in some cases, as it can be susceptible to root rot when left in containers that do not drain well.
+It is ideal for beginner gardeners as this plant provides quick success and can be used easily in everyday cooking.

 USDA Growing Zones: 4-10